feddelegrand7/sicher/README.md

 <!-- badges: end -->

-**sicher** (German for *safe* or *certain*) is an R package that brings runtime type safety to R programming — inspired by TypeScript for JavaScript.
+**sicher** (German for *safe* or *certain*) is an R package that brings runtime type safety to R programming, inspired by TypeScript for JavaScript.
 Declare types for your variables and have them enforced automatically on every assignment, catching type errors early and making your code more robust and self-documenting. 🛡️